Bachelor of Arts in Early Childhood Education - Transfer Option

 Note: All coursework to be applied toward the core course requirements for the bachelor’s degree must be completed with a grade of “C” or higher.
 A cumulative grade point average of 2.0 is required for graduation.
 If a student receives a grade below a ‘C’ in a course, the student is not required to take it over, even though the student can choose to do so.
 A grade below the required average will adversely affect the student’s academic standing.

 Fieldwork consists of observation and supervised clinical experience/teaching.
 Students may not complete their fieldwork at their current place of employment.
 Placements will be determined by the School of Education in conjunction with the studentNumber of Admit Terms per Year:

 No longer accepting applications for this program

 A minimum of 123 semester units is required to earn the Bachelor’s degree in Early Childhood Education with CLE.
 A minimum of 39 of those units must be completed through Pacific Oaks course work to fulfill the requirements for the 123 semester units of the Bachelor’s Degree in Early Childhood Education.
 Applicants should have at least 60 transferable semester units and may transfer in up to 84 units towards the 123 required for B.A. completion.
 Candidates in this program will complete a Signature Assignment in each course, which will be graded in Taskstream by the course instructor.
 The compilation of all the signature assignments and other assignments will result in the creation of the final portfolio.

 All ground courses are considered Blended as each has an online component (Canvas and Taskstream).

-Bachelor of Arts in Early Childhood Education with Credit for Learning from Experience (CLE) Curriculum
+Bachelor of Arts in Early Childhood Education with Prior Learning Assesment (PLA) Curriculum

 GE300: Success at Pacific Oaks College